truonghoangnguyen/nikaya2/.scripts/nm-all-out/012-the-greater-discourse-on-the-lion-s-roar.md

 [^179]: The gist of his criticism is that the Buddha teaches a doctrine that he has merely worked out in thought rather than one he has realised through transcendental wisdom.
 Apparently he believes that being led to the complete destruction of suffering is, as a goal, inferior to the acqui- sition of miraculous powers.

-[^180]: All the sections to follow are set forth as a rebuttal of Sunakkhatta's criticism of the Buddha. $\S \S 6-8$ cover the first three of the six direct knowledges (abhin $\bar{n} \bar{a}$ ), the last three appearing as the last of the ten powers of the Tathāgata.
+[^180]: All the sections to follow are set forth as a rebuttal of Sunakkhatta's criticism of the Buddha. §§6-8 cover the first three of the six direct knowledges (abhin $\bar{n} \bar{a}$ ), the last three appearing as the last of the ten powers of the Tathāgata.
 The latter, according to MA, are to be understood as powers of knowledge ( $\bar{n} \bar{a} n a b a l a$ ) that are attained by all Buddhas as the fruit of their accumulation of merit.
 The Vibhanga ( $\S \S 809-31 / 440-51$ ) of the Abhidhamma Pitaka provides an elaborate analysis of them.

 [^181]: On the Buddha's sounding of his lion's roar, see SN 22:78/iii.84-86.
 The Wheel of Brahmā is the supreme, best, most excellent wheel, the Wheel of the Dhamma (dhammacakka) in its twofold meaning: the knowledge penetrating the truth and the knowledge of how to expound the teaching (MA).